shreya303/MinimalAPI/README.md

 MinimalAPI/

-├── Application/              # Application logic and services ├── Core/                     # Core business models and domain logic ├── Infrastructure/           # Data access and database setup │   └── Data/                 # Database context and repositories ├── Presentation/             # API endpoints and configurations │   └── Endpoints/            # Minimal API endpoint definitions ├── Program.cs                # Application entry point
+├── Application/              # Application logic and services

-└── appsettings.json          # Configuration file
+├── Core/                     # Core business models and domain logic

-**Prerequisites**
+├── Infrastructure/           # Data access and database setup ├── Presentation/             # API endpoints and configurations **Prerequisites**
 Before running this project, ensure that the following are installed:
 -> .NET 8 SDK